Share:

 Advantages

-Wood is lightweight and fairly easy to install.
-It comes in many sizes and can be installed in several patterns including shiplap, board-and-batten, and traditional horizontal lap.
-Wood can be rustic or more contemporary, and it works on most architectural styles.
+From a design perspective, wood can be rustic or more contemporary and works on most architectural styles.
 There are also several different types of wood to choose from, so it can have a range of costs that will allow it to fit into most budgets.

 Disadvantages